Sections in this article: Reporting a Lost or Stolen Product, Locating a Lost Device, Setting Up Find my iPhone

 Reporting a Lost or Stolen Product

 You should always report a stolen product to your local law enforcement.
 Neither Apple nor your network provider (carrier) will participate in the retrieval of your device in any way.
 They will not track it, and they will not help to report it as a stolen device.
 However, some carriers may be able to block your iPhone.
 Not all carriers do this, and you would need to check with them.
-That is all up to you to track and report it.
+It is all up to you to track and report it; Apple won't.
 See the below link for more information.
-There is but one way to track your device, which is covered in the "Locating a Lost or Stolen Product" section below.

 Corresponding Apple Article: (will take you to Apple's website)